uidaholib/open_source/oapf/about.md

 ---
-title: About
+title: About UI-OAPF
-layout: page
+layout: oldstyle
-permalink: /oapf/about/
+# permalink: /oapf/about/
 ---

 As a land grant university, the University of Idaho (UI) seeks to “shape the future through innovative thinking” and “expand the institution’s intellectual and economic impact.”<sup>1</sup>

 The UI-OAPF supports this vision by making the innovative research conducted at UI as widely accessible as possible.